T

 bar

-• There's often a small cover charge.
+• There's usually a cover charge.

 Day 2 · Austin

-Capitol Charm and Culinary Delights
+Capitol Grandeur and Culinary Delights

 1. Morning